Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `rediscovery_lifetime` (Number) Specifies how long (in seconds) the plugin waits between discovery attempts.
 Discovery is still triggered on an as-needed basis.
 Default: 30
 - `refresh_token_param_name` (String) The name of the parameter used to pass the refresh token.
 - `refresh_token_param_type` (List of String) Where to look for the refresh token: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body.
+Default: ["body","header","query"]
 - `refresh_tokens` (Boolean) Specifies whether the plugin should try to refresh (soon to be) expired access tokens if the plugin has a `refresh_token` available.
 Default: true
 - `require_proof_key_for_code_exchange` (Boolean) Forcibly enable or disable the proof key for code exchange.
 When not set the value is determined through the discovery using the value of `code_challenge_methods_supported`, and enabled automatically (in case the `code_challenge_methods_supported` is missing, the PKCE will not be enabled).
 - `require_pushed_authorization_requests` (Boolean) Forcibly enable or disable the pushed authorization requests.
 When not set the value is determined through the discovery using the value of `require_pushed_authorization_requests` (which defaults to `false`).
 - `require_signed_request_object` (Boolean) Forcibly enable or disable the usage of signed request object on authorization or pushed authorization endpoint.
 When not set the value is determined through the discovery using the value of `require_signed_request_object`, and enabled automatically (in case the `require_signed_request_object` is missing, the feature will not be enabled).
 - `resolve_distributed_claims` (Boolean) Distributed claims are represented by the `_claim_names` and `_claim_sources` members of the JSON object containing the claims.
 If this parameter is set to `true`, the plugin explicitly resolves these distributed claims.
 Default: false
 - `response_mode` (String) Response mode passed to the authorization endpoint: - `query`: for parameters in query string - `form_post`: for parameters in request body - `fragment`: for parameters in uri fragment (rarely useful as the plugin itself cannot read it) - `query.jwt`, `form_post.jwt`, `fragment.jwt`: similar to `query`, `form_post` and `fragment` but the parameters are encoded in a JWT - `jwt`: shortcut that indicates the default encoding for the requested response type.
 Default: "query"; must be one of ["form_post", "form_post.jwt", "fragment", "fragment.jwt", "jwt", "query", "query.jwt"]
 - `response_type` (List of String) The response type passed to the authorization endpoint.
+Default: ["code"]
 - `reverify` (Boolean) Specifies whether to always verify tokens stored in the session.
 Default: false
 - `revocation_endpoint` (String) The revocation endpoint.
 If set it overrides the value in `revocation_endpoint` returned by the discovery endpoint.
 - `revocation_endpoint_auth_method` (String) The revocation endpoint authentication method: : `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, `private_key_jwt`, `tls_client_auth`, `self_signed_tls_client_auth`, or `none`: do not authenticate. must be one of ["client_secret_basic", "client_secret_jwt", "client_secret_post", "none", "private_key_jwt", "self_signed_tls_client_auth", "tls_client_auth"]
 - `revocation_token_param_name` (String) Designate token's parameter name for revocation.
 Default: "token"
 - `roles_claim` (List of String) The claim that contains the roles.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
+Default: ["roles"]
 - `roles_required` (List of String) The roles (`roles_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
 This config parameter works in both **AND** / **OR** cases.
 - `run_on_preflight` (Boolean) Specifies whether to run this plugin on pre-flight (`OPTIONS`) requests.
 Default: true
 - `scopes` (List of String) The scopes passed to the authorization and token endpoints.
+Default: []
 - `scopes_claim` (List of String) The claim that contains the scopes.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
+Default: ["scope"]
 - `scopes_required` (List of String) The scopes (`scopes_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
 This config parameter works in both **AND** / **OR** cases.
 - `search_user_info` (Boolean) Specify whether to use the user info endpoint to get additional claims for consumer mapping, credential mapping, authenticated groups, and upstream and downstream headers.
 Default: false
 - `session_absolute_timeout` (Number) Limits how long the session can be renewed in seconds, until re-authentication is required.
 0 disables the checks.
 Default: 86400